 San Bernardino Truck Accident Attorney

-Get Help With Your Truck Accident
+Get Help With Your Truck Accident Case

 Truck accidents are not like car accidents.
 They tend to be more catastrophic from an injury perspective.
 Furthermore, they are complex from a legal standpoint, as multiple parties can all be held liable, such as a truck driver, other drivers, truck manufacturer, or the truck company.
-Even a driver who was injured in a commercial trucking accident can share a degree of responsibility for causing the accident.
-However, it is important to know that an injured driver who is found partially responsible for causing a trucking accident may still be able to recover some damages.
+Even a driver who was injured due to strong impact can share a degree of responsibility for causing the accident.
+However, it is important to know that an injured driver who is found partially responsible for causing a truck accident may still be able to recover some damages.

-- NEVER Cut Off A Truck.
+- Never cut off a truck.
 Cutting off any kind of vehicle on the freeway is always a big risk.
 However, it is especially dangerous to cut off a semi-truck.
 Cutting off a truck may end up forcing a truck driver to suddenly slow down to avoid hitting you.
 Large trucks do not have the ability to react in time to sudden changes on the road.
 Even a skilled driver may still end up hitting a vehicle that cut them off, which can cause serious property damage and injuries.

-- NEVER Tailgate: Tailgating a truck is worse than driving in a truck driver’s blind spot, because a trucker driver has no way of seeing you.
+- Never tailgate.
+Tailgating a truck is worse than driving in a truck driver’s blind spot because a trucker driver has no way of seeing you.
 If an accident were to occur while you were tailgating, you may end up underneath the truck’s body.
 It is recommended to always maintain a safe distance from the truck, especially when you are following a truck uphill.

 Determining liability for a commercial trucking accident typically involves one, and sometimes both, of the following two legal theories: negligence or strict liability.

 What is negligence as it relates to a San Bernardino trucking accident?
 According to California negligence law, truck drivers who are negligent can be held liable for any injuries or losses caused to others as a result.
-Therefore, drivers who were injured by negligent truck drivers can file a personal injury lawsuit for the recovery of financial compensation for their injuries.
+Therefore, drivers who were injured by negligent truck drivers can file a personal injury lawsuit to recover compensation for their injuries.

 There are three (3) elements considered in determining if a truck driver was negligent:

-- The truck driver owed the accident victim a duty of care
+- The truck driver owed the accident victim a duty of care.

-- The truck driver breached their duty of care
+- The truck driver breached their duty of care.

-- The truck driver’s breach was a significant factor that caused a victim’s injuries and property loss
+- The truck driver’s breach was a significant factor that caused a victim’s injuries and property loss.

 What is a duty of care?
-A duty of care is a legal requirement for every truck driver to be mindful of other drivers and always use reasonable caution while behind the wheel.
-For example, a duty of care for a truck driver requires a driver to watch for pedestrians, other vehicles, and obstacles.
+A duty of care is a legal requirement for every truck driver to be mindful of other drivers and always use reasonable caution while on the road.
+For example, a duty of care for a truck driver requires them to watch out for pedestrians, vehicles, and other obstacles.
 It also means controlling the movement and speed of their truck.

-Overall, a duty of care requires caution while operating the truck.What is strict liability as it relates to a San Bernardino trucking accident?
+What is strict liability as it relates to a truck accident?
 Some commercial trucking accidents are not caused by truck driver negligence.
-For example, if a commercial truck’s brakes were to malfunction and cause a collision several parties can be held liable.
+For example, if a commercial truck’s brakes were to malfunction and cause a collision, several parties can be held liable.
 It’s possible that the brakes were defective.
-The trucking company could have failed to perform the necessary maintenance to make sure the brakes were working.
+The truck company could have failed to perform necessary maintenance to make sure the brakes were working.

-Please consult with an experienced San Bernardino truck accident attorney to determine whether you can bring a claim based on a theory of strict liability.Financial Compensation For San Bernardino Trucking Accidents
+Please consult with an experienced San Bernardino truck accident attorney to determine whether you can bring a claim based on a theory of strict liability.

 Commercial trucking accidents happen.
 However, if you were injured because of someone else’s negligence, you may be entitled to compensation for your losses.
 There are two types of damages a victim may recover from a truck accident, which are called economic damages and non-economic damages.

 Non-economic damages are awarded to compensate truck accident victims for losses that are thought of as subjective.
-Non-economic damages may include compensation for loss of enjoyment of life, emotional distress, and pain and suffering.West Coast Trial Lawyers Is Always Here To Help
+Non-economic damages may include compensation for loss of enjoyment of life, emotional distress, and pain and suffering.